linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Federal Reserve Funding Facilities/Term Asset-Backed Securities Loan Facility.md

 Collateral Valuation: Haircut schedule is below.
 The haircut schedule is consistent with the haircut scheduled used for the TALF established in 2008.

 Pricing: For Close, the interest rate will be 150 basis points over the 30-day average secured overnight financing rate ("SOFR").
 For SBA Pool Certificates (7(a) loans), the interest rate will be the top of the federal funds target range plus 75 basis points.
-For SBA Development Company Participation Certificates (504 loans), the interest rate will be 75 basis points over the 3-year fed funds overnight index swap ("Is") rate.
+For SBA Development Company Participation Certificates (504 loans), the interest rate will be 75 basis points over the 3-year fed funds overnight index swap ("I/S") rate.

-For all other eligible ABS, the interest rate will be 125 basis points over the 2-year Is rate for securities with a weighted average life less than two years, or 125 basis points over the 3-year Is rate for securities with a weighted average life of two years or greater.
+For all other eligible ABS, the interest rate will be 125 basis points over the 2-year I/S rate for securities with a weighted average life less than two years, or 125 basis points over the 3-year I/S rate for securities with a weighted average life of two years or greater.

 Fees: The SPV will assess an administrative fee equal to 10 basis points of the loan amount on the settlement date for collateral.